JeffCube99/WikiHub/docs/source/create_a_wiki/create_local_wiki.rst

                     #.
 Under **Python Interpreter** create a new environment using Conda
                     #.
 Select your python version (For this example we will use ``3.8``)
                     #.
 Click the **Create** button to create your project.
                     #.
-Select the terminal tab at the bottom of the PyCharm window.
+Select the terminal emulator at the bottom of the PyCharm window.
 From the terminal run the followng:

                     ..  code-block:: bash